 Subscribe to the Royal Society YouTube channel, or follow us on Twitter @royalsociety or Facebook @theroyalsociety.

-This event is being hosted by broadcaster and CEO of TeenTech, Maggie Philbin.
+This event was hosted by broadcaster and CEO of TeenTech, Maggie Philbin.

 Professor Corinne Le Quéré FRS CBE is Royal Society Research Professor of Climate Change Science at the University of East Anglia, where she conducts research on climate change and the carbon cycle, including the drivers of CO2 emissions.
 She is author of IPCC’s 3rd, 4th, and 5th Assessment reports and former Director of the Tyndall Centre for Climate Change Research.
 She instigated and led for over a decade the annual update of the global carbon budget within the Global Carbon Project.
 She Chairs France’s Haut conseil pour le climat and is a member of the UK Committee on Climate Change.